eArsenault/jackdaniels_reader/README.md

 ## Next Steps

 * Support for 1T == 5'T conversions? maybe this is a separate function
-* Can we feed this to a whole table/spreadsheet?
-* Automatically generate Garmin workouts?
+* Automatically generate Garmin workouts? (look into FIT SDK)
 * Documentation on format of running code?